12 Mar What everyone should know about skin cancer: From the early signs to the treatment options

 Whether you’re concerned about a spot, or you’ve recently been diagnosed with skin cancer, we’ll cover everything you need to know before taking the next step.

-The alarming statistics above may leave you wondering, what’s causing this skin cancer epidemic?
-While most skin cancers are caused by ultraviolet radiation from the sun or tanning beds, some are associated with certain viruses, with the most common one being HPV.
+The alarming statistics above may leave you wondering, what’s causing this epidemic?
+While most types are caused by ultraviolet radiation from the sun or tanning beds, some are associated with certain viruses, with the most common one being HPV.

-There’s also a genetic component to melanoma skin cancers specifically.
-Patients with a family history of melanoma are more likely to develop this form of skin cancer compared to those without any family history in first degree relatives.
+There’s also a genetic component to melanoma specifically.
+Patients with a family history of melanoma are more likely to develop this form of cancer compared to those without any family history in first degree relatives.

 Finally, the immune system also plays an important role.
 Surveillance of individuals who have suppressed immune systems from medications or other illnesses are more likely to develop skin cancer compared to the general population.
-Organ transplant patients are almost 100x more likely to develop squamous cell skin cancer.
+Organ transplant patients are almost 100x more likely to develop squamous cell carcinoma.

 You’re not alone – a look at the most common forms of skin cancer